bertugmirasyedi/bertugmirasyedi.github.io/_posts/2020-01-05-find-relevant-music.md

             tracklist_contains_songs.append(sp.current_user_saved_tracks_contains(singleLayerTracksResponse[i][offset:(offset + remainder)]))
     results.append(tracklist_contains_songs)
 ```
-There are two important points in this part of script.
+There are two important points in this part of the script.
 First of all, there could be local songs in these playlists and they don't have a unique song ID.
-Therefore, the script adds a [dummy song](https://www.youtube.com/watch?v=dQw4w9WgXcQ) in place of NoneType object which API can't handle.
-Second point, to reduce the load on the API and to reduce the chance of being rate limited, script checks the track overlap with 50 item batches.
-When I first wrote the script, it didn't utilize this and as a result was rate limited.
+Therefore, the script adds a [dummy song](https://www.youtube.com/watch?v=dQw4w9WgXcQ) in place of NoneType object, which the API can't handle.
+Second point, to reduce the load on the API and to reduce the chance of being rate limited, the script checks the track overlap with 50 item batches.
+When I first wrote the script, it didn't utilize this and as a result, it was rate limited.
 This simple trick also *reduced the total runtime by 65%*.

 Continuing, this part counts the number of `True`s and stores them in `songOverlaps`